 - Andy Cohen, Senior VP of Production & Programming at Bravo

 - Debbie Liebling, President of Television, Red Hour Productions

 - Ted Harbert, President & CEO of Comcast Entertainment Group

 - Bonnie Hammer, President of NBC Universal Cable

+The Television program is a three-semester, 48-credit program leading to a Master of Science degree.
 The MS degree in television provides graduates with the knowledge and skills necessary to compete successfully in the ever-changing world of telecommunications.
 The television program recognizes that to enjoy productive and rewarding careers in this world, graduates must be able to meet the challenge of cultural, economic, and technological change.
 The curriculum is designed to give students the tools they need to seek professional careers in production, management, programming, marketing, teaching, and criticism.

 Our graduates must combine professional skills with an understanding of the nature of the telecommunications industry and its complex relationship with different audiences and their cultures.
 On the creative side, the program stresses that it is the producer who is the intellectual driving force behind all television production, and that he or she must have a mastery of basic technical skills and a developed aesthetic sensibility.
 But the producer, in turn, has to adapt to structural changes in the industry.
 Management skills, essential in the successful completion of each production, are also essential to the economic welfare of the industry.
 New distribution technologies, including broadband and mobile devices plan an increasing role as well.
 Accordingly, graduates who are drawn to the many different careers available in the telecommunications business may choose courses that concentrate in this area.